 Shortly following the Line 901 incident, we established a claims line and encouraged any parties that were damaged by the release to contact us to discuss their damage claims.
 We received a number of claims through the claims line and we have processed those claims and made payments as appropriate.
 Nine class action lawsuits were filed against us; however, after various claims were either dismissed or consolidated, two proceedings remain pending in the United States District Court for the Central District of California.
 In the first proceeding, the plaintiffs claim two different classes of claimants were damaged by the release: (i) commercial fishermen who landed fish in certain specified fishing blocks in the waters off the coast of Southern California or persons or businesses who resold commercial seafood caught in those areas; and (ii) owners and lessees of residential beachfront properties, or properties with a private easement to a beach, where plaintiffs claim oil from the spill washed up.
 In order to fully and finally resolve all claims and litigation for both classes, we have reached an agreement in principle to settle this case in exchange for a payment of \$230 million (the "Class Action Settlement").
-The Class Action Settlement is subject to negotiation of final documentation and approval of the trial court.
+The Class Action Settlement is subject to final approval of the trial court.
 In the second proceeding, the plaintiffs seek a declaratory judgment that Plains' right-of-way agreements would not allow Plains to lay a new pipeline to replace Line 901 and/or the non-operating segment of Line 903 without paying additional compensation.
 No trial date has been set in that action.

 In addition, after various other unitholder derivative lawsuits were either dismissed or consolidated, one proceeding remains pending in Delaware Chancery Court.
 Generally, the plaintiffs in the remaining derivative lawsuit claim that PAGP's Board of Directors failed to exercise proper oversight over PAA's pipeline integrity efforts.
 In April 2022, Plains entered into a settlement agreement to settle this lawsuit, subject to court approval and notice to all PAA unitholders (the "Derivative Settlement").
-Following court approval, we intend to effect notice to all PAA unitholders by filing a Current Report on Form 8-K with the SEC.
+Following preliminary court approval, on May 23, 2022 we filed a Current Report on Form 8-K with the SEC, and intend to follow up with a notice by mail to all current PAA unitholders.
 The key terms of the Derivative Settlement include a payment of Plaintiff's attorneys' fees by our insurers in the amount of approximately \$2.0 million and the agreement of Plains to comply with various covenants regarding the implementation or continuation of certain Board oversight practices with respect to pipeline integrity.